How to Write a One-Page Resume

 Make sure everything you include in your resume is relevant to the position, down to your word choice.
 Because many employers use an applicant tracking system (ATS) to screen job application materials, try to use keywords from the application in your resume.
 This will increase your chances of making it past the first round of resume reviews.

-- Analyze each job that you are considering and circle the statements that correspond most closely to the requirements for that particular position.
+- Match your qualifications to the job.
+Analyze each job that you are considering and circle the statements that correspond most closely to the requirements for that particular position.
 Piece together the most relevant statements into a shorter, targeted version of your resume.

-- The first draft might be longer than one page.
+- Start long and cut back.
+The first draft might be longer than one page.
 If so, try to eliminate statements that provide less significant evidence regarding how you would add value to the role, until you get down to one page.
 Try to be as specific as possible with the information you list and be as concise as you can in your writing.

 - Use a bulleted list and keep your job descriptions concise.
 Focus on your accomplishments, not your daily responsibilities.